luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

 1. Scroll down to the **Delete project** section.
 1. Select **Delete project**
 1. Confirm this action by completing the field.

-## Adjust project visibility and access levels

-Adjust the project settings to set the [project's visibility and access levels](settings/index.md#sharing-and-permissions).

 ## View project activity